-- Create a resource of type Proxy. - See "Adding a resource" on page 138. - 2 Configure the following required attribute for the Proxy resource: - TargetResName: The name of the target resource whose status is to be monitored and mirrored by the Proxy resource.
+- Create a resource of type Proxy. - 2 Configure the following required attribute for the Proxy resource: - TargetResName: The name of the target resource whose status is to be monitored and mirrored by the Proxy resource.

 If required, configure the following optional attribute for the Proxy resource: